-A tremie pouring record shall be kept during the termie pour, in which is recorded the following:
+A tremie pouring record shall be kept during the tremie pour, in which is recorded the following:

-- a) the level or depth (from a point of known RL) - b) depth of the base of the pile - c) time pour started - d) arrival time of each truck - e) depth at the start of delivery from each truck - f) depth and time when the tremie is shortened - g) the length of tremie kept within the concrete column during the shortening operation, and - h) the estimated quantity of material allowed to flow to waste at the end of the process.
+- a) the level or depth (from a point of known Height) - b) depth of the base of the pile

+- c) time pour started - d) arrival time of each truck - e) depth at the start of delivery from each truck - f) depth and time when the tremie is shortened - g) the length of tremie kept within the concrete column during the shortening operation, and - h) the estimated quantity of material allowed to flow to waste at the end of the process.

-Tremie placement of concrete is a high risk procedure unless all staff are fully aware of the procedures to be followed.
-A concrete pump does not constitute a tremie.
+Tremie placement of concrete is a high-risk procedure unless all staff are fully aware of the procedures to be followed.
+A concrete pump does not constitute a tremie and shall not be used as a substitute to a tremie.